mbarbac/Yotei/1-Generators/Yotei.Generators.Cloneable/README.md

-The aim of this library is to decorate types with the `[CloneableType]` attribute so that an `Clone()` method declaration (for interfaces) or implementation (for classes and structs) is generated.
+The aim of this library is to decorate types with the `[CloneableType]` attribute so that an `Clone()` method declaration (for interfaces) or implementation (for classes and structs) is generated automatically.

 ## Code Generation

+For interfaces, the generator just adds a new `Clone()` method declaration, whose return type is the type of the interface.

-If there was an existing (inherited) `Clone()` method, the generated one will have the `new` modifier.
+For classes ans structs, the generator will add a `Clone()` method implementation whose return type is the class or struct where it is generated.
+If there was an existing (inherited) `Clone()` method, then the generated one will have the `new` modifier.

-For implementation purposes on classes and structs, the generator tries to find a suitable constructor it can use.
+Then, the generator strategy is to find a suitable constructor to use.
+It first tries to a **_regular constructor_** with one or more arguments, and tries to match the _candidate_ members by both name (case insensitive) and by type.
+By default, all public and protected members (properties and fields) are considered as potential candidate ones, although this can be changed using the attributes explained below.

+If a constructor is found with at least one match, but not matching all the candidate members, then that constructor is used injecting the value of the remaining members as part of the initialization of the new instance.

+        public partial class Foo
+        {
+            public Foo Clone()
+            {
+                var item = new Foo(..., ...)
+                {
+                    BarMember = this.BarMember,
+                    ...
+                };
+                return item;
+            }
+        }

-It first tries to find a **_copy_** constructor that either takes an instance of the class or struct being generates, or an instance of a base class or interface.
-This is an explicit design decision to permit using copy constructors in the following very common scenario
+If no regular constructor is found, then it tries to find a **_copy constructor_** that takes an instance of the class being generated, or if not, then an instance of an interface the type implements.
+This is an explicit design decision to support the common scenario of cloning being defined in an interface and in its implementation
+class:

       public interface IFoo { ... }